 IT environments are becoming increasingly distributed, dynamic, and critical to the business.
 Cloud computing, microservices, containers, and multiple integrations have made operations more agile—but also more difficult to understand.
-It is in this scenario that... observability It ceases to be a purely technical concept and becomes a strategic pillar for companies that depend on performance, availability, and quick decisions.
+It is in this context that observability ceases to be a purely technical concept and becomes a strategic pillar for companies that depend on performance, availability, and rapid decision-making.

 What is observability in practice?